BiancoRoyal/node-red-contrib-iiot-opcua/README.md

 Let's work together!
 Please read and in best case accept [CONTRIBUTING](CONTRIBUTING.md) by your sign and send it via E-Mail.
-You could also send just a pull request.
+You could also send just a pull request or issues while testing, please!

 ### Debug